Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 But post-2020?
 Everything changed.

-Some buffets are back and thriving.
+Some buffets are still back and thriving.
 Others… well, they should’ve stayed closed.

 Anna and I have tested almost all of them — some multiple times (yes, for science).
 We’ve seen everything from jaw-dropping seafood towers to dry pancakes that should be declared a tourist trap.